jrekier/minimal-mistakes/_posts/2016-06-12-rubber-bands.md

 \end{equation}
 as expected for a curve with a winding number $n=2$.

-Having conviced myself of this interesting result, I can now understand the reason for the inescapable bulge in the rubber band of the first picture.
+Now that I am more convinced, I can understand the reason for the bulge in the rubber band of the first picture.

-As the inner rubber-band is forced within the surface enclosed by the other one, its curvature is has to be bigger on a large portion of its curve (more positive).
+As the inner rubber band is forced within the surface enclosed by the other one, its curvature must be bigger on a large portion of the curve (more positive).
 However, as the total curvature must remain equal to $2\pi$, there has to be a region of the curve with negative curvature to compensate.
 Hence the bulge.

-Incidentally, there *is* a way of getting one rubber band inside another without the bulge and this involves increasing the winding number and the two rubber bands end up looking something like that
+Incidentally, there *is* a way of getting one rubber band inside another without the bulge, you just need to increase the winding number.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/rubbers2.jpg){: .align-center}